Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Implementation Details

 \section{Implementation Details}

 For all experiments, we employ greedy decoding with eager attention computation, and run inference on a single NVIDIA A100 Tensor Core GPU (40GB) instance to ensure reproducibility and fair comparisons across models and baselines.
-We use float16 precision for LLaVA-1.5 7B and 13B, and bfloat16 for Qwen2-VL.
+We use float16 precision for LLaVA models and bfloat16 for Qwen models.

 For POPE, different baselines append varying suffixes to the questions, such as ``Please just answer yes or no.'' or ``Answer the question using a single word or phrase.'', leading to substantial variation in evaluation results.
 To ensure fair comparison, we use the original dataset questions without modification.
 For MMHal-Bench, since the original GPT-4 version has been deprecated, we use GPT-4.1 (\textit{gpt-4.1-2025-04-14}) for scoring.
 To account for the inherent randomness in GPT-4.1 scoring outputs, each evaluation is repeated five times, and the results are averaged.
 We set the max number of new tokens to 10 for POPE, MME, and SEED-Bench, and to 1024 for CHAIR and MMHal-Bench.